Joker2022joker/pw1/README.rst

 Caveat Emptor
 =============
-Currently only the passwords are encrypted.
+*   Currently only the passwords are encrypted.
     ∴ resource paths are unencrypted

+*   The CLI is experimental yet and may change behaviour with each release

 Installation
 =============